StevenBlack/vocab/readme.md

 class than stubborn.

+### implicit stereotypes
+An implicit bias, or implicit stereotype, is the unconscious attribution of particular qualities to a member of a certain social group.

 ### importune
 To beg or plead with great intensity and persistence.
 A child might beg her mother to let her stay up late; a man might importune his wife not to leave